 We envision her having relationships she finds meaningful.

 We envision her spending her days at work and other places that she enjoys and finds productive.

 We envision her living with people she chooses to live with in places she chooses to live.

 A life of choice, this says a lot doesn't it?
-I really loved the vision statement and tweaked it a little for this meeting, she's only 4 after all :) But I plan on editing it as she grows, but it will always remain that we envision her living a life of choice.
+I really loved the vision statement and tweaked it a little for her One Pager, she's was only 4 when I first made it after all :) But I plan on editing it as she grows, but it will always remain that we envision Ellie living a life of choice.

-For this week's post, since I talked about being so emotional so many times I decided to pick an emotional song!
-There's just something about it that fills me with all the feels, like you want to raise your hands up and close your eyes, it's one of my all time faves:
+I always end every blog post with a song.
+There's just something about this one that fills me with all the feels, like you want to raise your hands up and close your eyes, it's one of my all time faves:

 The River - Leon Bridges